artpregoner/HUMANRESOURCES2/README.md

 ## CRUD
+used for filename
-C = create new, add new, etc.
+C = Show a form to create a new resource.
-R = list of things you create; view of everything you've created U = updating the content you've created
+R = Display a specific resource. list of things you create; view of everything you've created U = Show a form to edit an existing resource.
-D = no context
+D = Delete a specific resource from the database.
+## CRUD
+used for controller
+- php artisan make:controller UserController --resource

 ## PORTAL
 ESS portal